nvashish123/reInventLambdaCICD/README.md

 aws s3api create-bucket --bucket <your_bucket_name>
 ```

 2. Create a new CodeCommit repo from the AWS console, note down its endpoint.
+Also, if you do not already have it, create git credentials from the IAM console for the logged in IAM user.
+Once created, download the csv file with credentials on your local machine.

 3. Perform the following steps to replicate the github repo into a CodeCommit repo -